Pack3tL0ss/ConsolePi/README.md

         > If you did want the system to advertise itself on the network, so other ConsolePis could discover it:  Repeat the commands above related to `consolepi-mdnsbrowse.service` but swap in `consolepi-mdnsreg.service`.

   2. ConsolePi running on wsl-ubuntu (Windows Subsystem for Linux)
       - Use Case...
-I just wanted to see if it would work.
-I also have it open a lot so handy to be able to just run from there.
+I always have a wsl terminal open, so I use the `consolepi-menu` in wsl, which displays all the discovered remote consolepis.
       - No local-adapters wsl would be remote only.
-      - Install process: Same as above with the exception of leave out the consolpi-mdnsbrowse bit (no systemd on wsl)
+      - Install process: Same as above with the exception of leave out the consolpi-mdnsbrowse bit (no systemd on wsl).
       - It works as expected, with the minor caveat that it's only source to get remote details is via cloud-sync.
 Adapter data is still refreshed on menu-load by querying the remote directly.
 You also can not create the cloud credentials files (do the initial Authorization) in wsl.
 That needs to be done on another system and copied over.

   > For Alternative installs.
 Use `consolepi-sync` to update ConsolePi rather than `consolepi-upgrade`.  *or* just `git pull` from the `/etc/ConsolePi` directory.  `consolepi-upgrade` is the installer (which will detect ConsolePi is already installed and run as upgrade), has not been tested on non RaspberryPi installs yet.